HudQL API

 What is HudQL?

 HudQL is Hud's SQL query API.
-It lets you run SQL directly against the runtime data Hud collects from your services - endpoint metrics, function metrics, machine metrics, and more.
+It runs SQL directly against the runtime data Hud collects from your services: endpoint metrics, function metrics, machine metrics, exceptions, and more.

-Use the API key in Hud > Settings > API Keys link .
-If you don't have a key - feel free to contact Hud and we will generate one for you.
+Generate a key in Hud > Settings > API Keys.
+If you don't have one, contact us via the in-app chat and we'll generate one for you.

 curl -X POST https://api.hud.io/v1/query \